MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ### Quantum chemistry

-Another commercially relevant applications of quantum computing might be quantum simulations of chemistry and materials science problems.
+Another commercially relevant application of quantum computing might be quantum simulations of chemistry and materials science problems.
 A mechanism to develop quantum-accelerated catalytic reactions has applications such as fertilizer production and carbon fixation, among many other problems.

 In the context of climate change and global warming , finding an efficient catalyst for carbon fixation has become a main issue.
 Carbon fixation is a natural process by which carbon dioxide is turned into valuable chemicals for storing energy.
 The most well-known example of carbon fixation is photosynthesis: conversion of carbon dioxide into glucose in plants.